Mildred Thompson Biography |

 In 1974, Thompson received a grant from the National Endowment for the Arts to serve as artist-in-residence for the City of Tampa in 1974, and returned to Washington, D.C. as an artist-in-residence at Howard University in 1977.
 From 1979-85 Thompson divided her time between various studios in Washington, D.C. and Paris, France, and also began taking photographs and contributing these skills to the making of documentary films.
 In 1986 she accepted an artist-in-residence post at Spelman College, Atlanta, GA, and began teaching at the Atlanta College of Art in 1990 where she taught until 2000.
 During this time she was also an Associate Editor at Art Papers magazine.

-Thompson’s work can be found in the public collections of the American Federation of Arts, NY; the Birmingham Museum of Art; the Brooklyn Museum, NY; the Coca-Cola Company, Atlanta, GA; the Cummer Museum, Jacksonville, FL; the Georgia Museum of Art, Athens; The Museum of Modern Art, NY; the National Museum of Women in the Arts, D.C.; the Smithsonian Institute, Washington, D.C.; the Virginia Museum of Fine Arts, Richmond; and in Germany at the Leopold Hoesch Museum, Düren, and the Hamburg Museum, among others.
+Thompson’s work can be found in the public collections of the Birmingham Museum of Art; the Brooklyn Museum, NY; the Coca-Cola Company, Atlanta, GA; the Cummer Museum, Jacksonville, FL; the Georgia Museum of Art, Athens; Glenstone Museum, Potomac, MD; Harvard Art Museums, Cambridge, MA; the Museum of Fine Arts, Houston, TX; The Museum of Modern Art, NY; the National Museum of African American History and Culture, Washington, D.C.; the National Museum of Women in the Arts, D.C.; the Smithsonian Institute, Washington, D.C.; Solomon R. Guggenheim Museum, New York, NY and Abu Dhabi; the Virginia Museum of Fine Arts, Richmond; and in Germany at the Leopold Hoesch Museum, Düren, and the Hamburg Museum, among others.
 Her work can be found in numerous private collections in Europe and the U.S., including the prestigious African American art collections of Larry and Brenda Thompson, the Johnson Collection, and the Mott-Warsh Collection.

-Thompson was the recipient of numerous solo exhibitions in the U.S. at such venues as the Goethe-Institut, Atlanta, GA; Howard University, Washington, D.C.; Harvard University, Cambridge, MA; Agnes Scott College, Atlanta, GA; Auburn University, Auburn, AL; Museum of Contemporary Art Jacksonville, Jacksonville, FL; and Brenau College, Gainesville, GA, as well as the Leopold Hoesch Museum, Düren and Hochschule für Kunst and Design in Halle, Germany.
-Her work has been included in numerous group exhibitions at prestigious venues such as National Museum of Women in the Arts in Washington, D.C. and The Studio Museum in Harlem, New York, and, was featured in the early 1980s traveling exhibition Forever Free: Art by African-American Women 1862-1980.
+Thompson has been the recipient of numerous solo exhibitions in the U.S. at such venues as the Goethe-Institut, Atlanta, GA; Harvard University, Cambridge, MA; Howard University, Washington, D.C.; the Museum of Contemporary Art Jacksonville, FL; the New Orleans Museum of Art, LA; Spelman College Museum of Fine Art, Atlanta, GA; as well as the Leopold Hoesch Museum, Düren, and Hochschule für Kunst and Design in Halle, Germany.
+Her work has been included in numerous group exhibitions at such prestigious venues as the Kemper Museum of Contemporary Art, Kansas City, MO; the Museum of Contemporary Art, Chicago; the Museum of the African Diaspora, San Francisco, CA; the National Museum of Women in the Arts in Washington, D.C.; and The Studio Museum in Harlem, New York, and was featured in the early 1980s ground-breaking traveling exhibition Forever Free: Art by African-American Women 1862-1980.

 Her work has been written about in numerous catalog publications as well as Essence Magazine, The New York Times, The Washington Post, Art Papers and ARTnews, to name a few.